LoraV/LoraV.github.io/_posts/2019-03-04-five-events.markdown

 date:   2019-03-04
 categories: death scenes
 ---
 Today's prompt: "List five cultural events that impacted you greatly.
-Then write about oneof them without mentioning yourself."
+Then write about one of them without mentioning yourself."

 1. Othuyeg, the Doom-Walker (a giant eyeball), lands a reality show following the release of its sex tape.
 2. Congressional hearings on the cultist menace.
 It was the '93 senate hearings on violent video games all over again.